-(a) The chief referee supervises the general conduct of each race.
-The Chief Referee is empowered to interpret and enforce the rules of the Federation and to make a ruling on any point that is not specifically covered in the rules.

-(b) The Chief Referee may neutralize, shorten, suspend, or cancel any race if dangerous conditions or hazardous weather arises.

-(c) The Chief Referee has the power to penalize or recommend suspension of any licensee who refuses to obey instructions of officials or who commits other offenses.
+- (a) The Chief Referee supervises the general conduct of each race.
+The Chief Referee is empowered to interpret and enforce the rules of the Federation and to make a ruling on any point that is not specifically covered in the rules. - (b) The Chief Referee may neutralize, shorten, suspend, or cancel any race if dangerous conditions or hazardous weather arises. - (c) The Chief Referee has the power to penalize or recommend suspension of any licensee who refuses to obey instructions of officials or who commits other offenses.
 The Chief Referee shall take into consideration the observations of assistant referees, taking into account their viewing positions and experience levels.

-(d) The Chief Referee shall invoke penalties for infractions of the rules except suspension.
-A decision of the chief referee under the Racing Rules is final, subject only to the hearing of a protest.

-(e) The Chief Referee will assign duties for each event to the other officials and may delegate authority to them.

-(f) The Chief Referee shall prepare an invoice for payment of officials of the race meet and the Federation insurance surcharge, submit it to the organizer, obtain from the organizer a check made out to "USA Cycling" for the insurance charges, and confirm that all officials are paid prior to the conclusion of the race meet, in accordance with Federation rules.

-(g) The Chief Referee shall submit any appropriate incident reports on approved forms directly to the Federation office immediately following the race meet and within five days shall submit to the Administrator a race report, a check for insurance charges obtained from the race organizer, a copy of race results, and a list of all one-day licensees and the release forms of any riders involved in incidents, both obtained from the organizer.
-The Administrator shall promptly forward a copy of this report and results of Category A and B races to the Federation office.

-(h) No person who is a member of a club that organizes or sponsors a given race shall be appointed as Chief Referee of the same event unless there are no other qualified officials available.
+- (d) The Chief Referee shall invoke penalties for infractions of the rules except suspension.
+A decision of the chief referee under the Racing Rules is final, subject only to the hearing of a protest. - (e) The Chief Referee will assign duties for each event to the other officials and may delegate authority to them. - (f) The Chief Referee shall prepare an invoice for payment of officials of the race event and the Federation insurance surcharge, and on-site license sales, submit it to the organizer, obtain from the organizer a check made out to "USA Cycling" for the insurance charges and on-site license sales, and confirm that all officials are paid prior to the conclusion of the race event, in accordance with Federation rules. - (g) The Chief Referee shall submit any appropriate incident reports on approved forms directly to the Federation office immediately following the race event and within five days shall submit to the Administrator a race report, a check for insurance charges and on-site license sales obtained from the race organizer, a copy of race results, all applications for licenses sold on-site and the release forms of any riders involved in incidents, both obtained from the organizer.
+The Administrator shall promptly forward a copy of this report, license forms, and results of Category A and B races to the Federation office. - (h) No person who is a member of a club that organizes or sponsors a given race shall be appointed as Chief Referee of the same event unless there are no other qualified officials available.